In a 16-year-old patient on mechanical ventilation, what is the vascular resistance of the systemic circulation if given MAP, CVP, and CO?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-To determine the vascular resistance of the systemic circulation, you can use the formula for systemic vascular resistance (SVR), which is based on mean arterial pressure (MAP), central venous pressure (CVP), and cardiac output (CO).
-The equation is given by:
+To determine the vascular resistance of the systemic circulation, the calculation used is based on the formula for systemic vascular resistance (SVR), which is given by the following equation:

 Subscribe